grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/extend-a-plugin/add-log-queries.md

 ### Log result meta information

-> Must be implemented in the data frame as a meta attribute
+> Must be implemented in the data frame as a meta attribute, or in the data frame as a field

 [Log result meta information]({{< relref "../../../../explore/logs-integration/#log-result-meta-information" >}}) can be used to communicate information about logs results to the user.
 The following information can be shared with the user:

 - **Count of received logs vs limit** - It displays the count of received logs compared to the specified limit.
 Data frames should have a "limit" a meta attribute with the number of requested log lines.
 - **Error**: Displays possible errors in your log results.
 Data frames should to have an "error" meta attribute.
-- **Common labels**: Labels, or attributes that are the same for all displayed log lines are shown as meta information.
-This feature is supported for data sources that produce log data frames with an `attributes` field.
+- **Common labels**: Displays attributes present in the `attributes` data frame field that are the same for all displayed log lines.
+This feature is supported for data sources that produce log data frames with an attributes field.
 Refer to [Logs data frame format](#logs-data-frame-format) for more information.

 Example of constructing a data frame with specific meta information in `Go`: